bcrussin/theremin-project/README.md

 # Building a Theremin
-We are building a theremin for our Engineering Capstone project. test test
+We are building a theremin for our Engineering Capstone project.

 ## Summary
 The goal of this project is to research the science behind the theremin, an electronic instrument that uses two antennas to produce a controllable sound signal.
 By the end of the school year we will have a working instrument and hopefully the skill to make music with it as well.